Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

 \subsection{Proper Scoring Rules and the Relation to Uncertainty Measures in NLG}

 We next give an introduction to proper scoring rules and discuss how they give rise to uncertainty measures.
 For more details, in the standard classification setting, we refer to \citet{Hofman:24, Kotelevskii:24}.
-Proper scoring rules are a class of functions that evaluate the quality of probabilistic predictions by assigning a numerical score based on the predictive distribution and the actual observations \citep{Gneiting:07}.
-In particular, a proper scoring rule is an extended real-valued function $\SCORE: \cP \times \cY \rightarrow [-\infty, \infty]$, such that $\SCORE(p, \cdot)$ is $\cP$-quasi-integrable over a convex class of probability measures $\cP$.
-In the context of uncertainty estimation in NLG, the general notion of proper scoring rules assigns a numerical score to how well an observed output sequence $\By'$ aligns with the predictive distribution of the true model $p(\By \mid \Bx, \Bw^*)$, denoted as
+Proper scoring rules are a class of functions that evaluate the quality of probabilistic predictions by assigning a numerical score based on the predictive distribution and actual observations \citep{Gneiting:07}.
+In particular, a proper scoring rule is an extended real-valued function $\SCORE: \cP \times \cY_T \rightarrow [-\infty, \infty]$, such that $\SCORE(p, \By)$ is $\cP$-quasi-integrable over a convex class of probability measures $\cP$.
+A scoring rule is called proper relative to $\cP$ if the expected score is minimized when the evaluated distribution $p \in \cP$ coincides with the distribution from which the outcomes $\By \in \cY_T$ are sampled from, and it is called strictly proper if this minimum is unique.
+In the context of uncertainty estimation in NLG, proper scoring rules assign a numerical value that reflects how much probability the predictive distribution of the \emph{true} model $p(\By \mid \Bx, \Bw^*)$ places on an observed output sequence $\By'$, denoted as $\SCORE ( p(\By \mid \Bx, \Bw^*), \By' )$ .
+Here, the output sequence $\By'$ is an independent notational copy of $\By$ for clarity, where necessary.
+In the following, scoring rules are used in the loss convention, so larger expected scores correspond to higher predictive uncertainty.